Sunday, May 17

 Shorebird calls III : Woodcock and Snipe

 American Woodcock peent at dusk and dawn from the ground before rising into the air to perform their flight display.
-Although they are heard more often in February through early spring, the calls can be heard in December if the weather is mild.
+Although they are heard more often in February through early spring, the calls can be heard even in December if the weather is mild.

 (dawn, Feb, NJ)

 This recording begins with a bird at the height of a display flight, and ends with a second, complete, flight display, with peents in between.
-At 77s a rattle can be heard, an aggressive call given by interacting males.

 (5.50am, Feb, NJ)